rnjhnd/adapter-pattern/README.md

   - SmartphoneAdapter - An adapter for plugging a smartphone charger into a standard power outlet.
 It adapts the SmartphoneCharger to the PowerOutlet interface, translating plugIn() to chargePhone().

-In your solution you must provide the following in your Github link account:

-  - Problem statement (description of the problem.
-Just copy what is stated here.
-  - UML Class Diagram
-  - Uploaded java codes for the solution.</div>

 ### UML Class Diagram:

 ![UML Class Diagram](https://github.com/user-attachments/assets/1bb96d6a-c192-472a-af22-9666995819f1)